vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Physics/Layers.md

 ## Layer issues

 Unity's layer-based collision can exclude colliders and triggers from interacting with each other at all.
-Check that the toggles in the project settings match with the two colliders in question.
+Check that the toggles matching the colliders layers are enabled in the project settings.

 For **3D**:
 See **Edit | Project Settings | Physics**, and the **Layer Collision Matrix** at the bottom.